 - B44.
 Wherever possible heritage buildings should be retained and restored, including the reinstatement of altered and removed heritage features. - B45.
-Works undertaken to a heritage building that detract from the heritage significance of a place should be removed. - B46.
-For industrial heritage places that have an on-going industrial use, development should support the ongoing viability of the historic industrial use of the site where appropriate. - B47.
-For industrial heritage places that no longer have an industrial use, sensitive adaptive re-use is encouraged.
+Works undertaken that detract from the heritage significance of a place should be removed. - B46.
+Alterations and additions should maintain the building's architectural integrity and character and be sympathetic to the heritage place in terms of scale, bulk and setbacks. - B47.
+Alterations and additions should not obscure, alter or remove original features and details that contribute to the significance of the heritage place. - B48.
+Alterations and additions should be distinguishable from the original building.

-Figure 23: St Augustine's Catholic Church, Keilor Park Precinct
+Figure 22: St Augustine's Catholic Church, Keilor Park Precinct